pywbem/pywbemtools/docs/pywbemclicommands.rst

   Pywbemcli will not delete a class that has subclasses.
   See :ref:`pywbemcli class delete --help` for details.
-* **enumerate** to enumerate classes or their classnames in the default namespace or the namespace defined with this subcommand.
+* **enumerate** to enumerate classes or their classnames in the default namespace or the namespace defined with this command.
 If the CLASSNAME input property the enumeration starts at the subclasses of CLASSNAME.
 Otherwise it starts at the top of the class hierarchy if the ``--DeepInheritance``/``-d``  option is set it shows all the classes in the